LitDoc

 ,#+end_src

-Notice the block's tangle property is set to the keyword manifest
+Notice the block's tangle property is set to the keyword manifest.

-This pseudo tangle target instructs LitDoc
+This pseudo tangle target instructs LitDoc the document dependencies

 are specified in this one block.